OZTaekOppa/FastaHandler/README.md

 	1. removedupl.py:  Call removedupl module
 	1. python3 removedupl.py --help: Check help menu
 		+ --input-seq: Indicate an input single-line fasta file and its path (accept reverse complement sequences)
-		+ --outfasta: Indicate an output fasta file after removing the duplicated IDs and sequences (only for both matched IDs and their corresponding sequences)
+		+ --out: Indicate an output fasta file after removing the duplicated IDs and sequences (only for both matched IDs and their corresponding sequences)
 		+ --t: Specify thread numbers (integer only)
 		+ --mem: Specify memory numbers (integer only with Gb size)